 Aside from exploring the main buildings of the shrine complex, the beautiful grounds are a wonderful place to while away an afternoon in relaxation.
 To witness one of the classic scenes of Sumiyoshi-taisha, find a vantage point to snap a shot of the high-arched Sorihashi Bridge (also called Taikohashi) amid the greenery and stone gates.

 Getting to Sumiyoshi-taisha Shrine: The quickest (and more interesting) way to get to the shine via public transportation in Osaka is via the Hankai Tramway Uemachi Line.
 This cable car undertakes the journey from Tennoji near Shinsekai (¥200) in just 15 minutes.
 Alternatively, the Nankai train runs between Namba and Sumiyoshi-taisha or Sumiyoshi-higash.

 Lucky enough to be in Osaka in cherry blossom season?
 No viewing spot in the city is quite like Kema Sakuranomiya Park.
 This famous riverside park centres around a 4.2-kilometre promenade lining the banks of the Okawa River.
 Along the stretch,over 4,800 cherry trees dazzle with their delicate pink blossoms when you time your visit just right.

-Whether you’re there for hanami or not, strolling along the riverbank and on the walking trails at Kema Sakuranomiya Park is a relaxing way to unwind from the trappings of big Japanese city life.
+Whether you’re there for hanami or not, strolling along the riverbank and on the walking trails at Kema Sakuranomiya is among the most relaxing activities to help you unwind from the trappings of Japanese urban life.
 Jump onto an Okawa River cruise to catch the park’s wispy trees at their finest from afar.

 Enjoy the Japanese dramatic arts at National Bunraku Theater